 Cowen Partners does more CFO searches in a month than other firms do in a year for one reason.
 Our process works.

 Our senior partner-led, due diligence-driven process has earned us a national reputation as being a leader among the best CFO search firms.
 Our record of placing exceptionally qualified Chief Financial Officers has become our guarantee.
 We will send you 3X more candidates than other firms.

 Our secret?
 Shawn Cole.
 He is our president, founding partner, and thought leader on the ‘modern CFO.’
 His processes are so powerful his contributions are featured in Forbes, CFO.com, IPOHub, and CFO Dive.

 Finding the right CFO requires years of experience and network connections backed by a proven, due diligence-driven process.

 Placing the right CFO is more than connecting with the top 1% of talent.
 To find leadership-ready talent you want your candidates matched to your company culture backed by an impressive resume of industry-specific skills they will use to grow your trajectory.

 Looking for a leadership-ready CFO?
 Cowen Partners can help.
-As a top-rated executive search firm, we have industry expertise for placing chief financial officers in various industries and specialized roles, including:
+As a top-rated CFO search firm, we have unique expertise in placing all types of chief financial officers across various industries and specialized roles, including (but not limited to):